fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-samples.md

 Click `Add custom field` to start adding a header for a field that is not a SPARC-standard samples.xlsx field.
 You will have the option to add value for this field after it is created.
 Click on the `trash can` icon next to a field to delete a custom field.

 After you complete all steps, click on `Generate` to generate your samples file.
 You have the options to generate and save it on your computer or generate and upload it directly to Pennsieve.
+If your dataset is not organized yet, you can save this file anywhere on your computer then import it in SODA when prompted in the [Organize dataset](../prepare-dataset/organize-dataset) feature.

 :::tip
 If you have a properly structured SPARC primary folder to import, you can click on `I want to import subject ID(s) from my primary folder` specified under the button `Add a sample` to import it to the table of subjects.
 SODA will extract the subject and sample ID(s) (if available) onto the table of samples for your edits.